luckystarufo/multiscale_HiTS/README.md

 * Makes the training easier: each NN model only need to be trained over a short period, circumventing the [exploding/vanishing gradient](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) problem.
 * Super flexible: can be integrated with numerical time-steppers, resulting in hybrid time-steppers.
-The hybrid time-steppers are parallelizable in nature, which is in sharp contrast to serialized numerical time-stepping algorithms.
+The hybrid time-steppers are parallelizable in nature, which is in sharp contrast to numerical time-stepping algorithms that are usually serialized.

 Check the paper for more details.